 STUDENTS’ RESPONSIBILITY TO MOCK BOARD PATIENTS

 Dental hygiene students are responsible for completing all treatment for their mock board patient.
-Under no circumstances should patients used for mock boards be abandoned after student has completed requirements.
-It is the student’s responsibility to communicate to patient the recommended treatment plan, obtain informed consent for patient to participate in the capacity of mock board patient, and ensure the patients are scheduled for completion of care if the student is unable to complete treatment plan in its entirety for mock board patients.
+Under no circumstances should patients used for mock boards be abandoned after the student has completed the requirements.
+It is the student’s responsibility to communicate to the patient the recommended treatment plan, obtain informed consent for the patient to participate in the capacity of mock board patient, and ensure the patients are scheduled for completion of care if the student is unable to complete the treatment plan in its entirety for mock board patients.